 Vanderbilt is a residential University.
-As stated in the residential requirement, "all unmarried undergraduate students"-regardless of class standing or seniority-"are required to live in residence halls on-campus" unless the University grants a student authorization to live off-campus or in Greek housing.
-The residential requirement is binding for the student's entire undergraduate education.
+As stated in the Residential Requirement, "all unmarried undergraduate students"-regardless of class standing or seniority-"are required to live in residence halls on-campus" unless the University grants a student authorization to live off-campus or in Greek housing.
+The Residential Requirement is binding for the student's entire undergraduate education.

 Note that there is no guarantee of on-campus housing, and that the University may not always be able to provide on-campus assignments to every student who desires to live on campus.
-In such circumstances, the University will announce procedures for seeking on-campus assignments and enhance efforts to help students seeking available offcampus housing.
+In such circumstances, the University will announce procedures for seeking on-campus assignments and enhance efforts to help students seeking available off-campus housing.

-Only students who have been authorized to reside off campus by the Director of Housing Assignments or the Director's designee may do so.
-Students should not make deposits or sign leases until they receive written authorization from the housing assignments director to reside off campus.
+Only students who have been authorized or who are required to reside off campus by the Director of Housing Assignments or the Director's designee may do so.
+Students should not make deposits or sign leases until they receive written notice from the housing assignments director that they are authorized or required to reside off campus.
 The Office of Housing and Residential Experience maintains an off-campus referral service (https://offcampushousing.vanderbilt.edu/).